wrijugh/cka-setup-guide/README.md

 ![K8s](k8.jpg)
 ## Consideration

-- Virtual Machines are created in Azure
+- Virtual Machines are created in Azure under Azure VNet
 - One client machine has Public IP others are Private
 - IP Range
-- Weaver
 - Docker
 - Kubeadm
 - One master VM
+  - Weaver as Pod network plugin
 - Two Worker VM
-- One Client VM
+- One Client VM with Public IP

 ## Steps